A weak regularity lemma for polynomials: Introduction

 \section{Introduction}

-Regularity lemmas for polynomials have served as a key component in a variety of important results, as in the proof of the the finite-field Gowers Inverse conjecture in additive combinatorics and higher-order Fourier analysis (e.g.~\cite{GreenTao09,TaoZi12}), Stillman's conjecture in commutative algebra~\cite{AnanyanHo20}, and the Reed-Muller weight distribution problem in coding theory~\cite{BhowmickLo15,KaufmanLoPo12}, to name but a few.
-They serve as a key component in higher-order arithmetic regularity lemmas (e.g., \cite{GowersWo11, Green06, GreenTao09, HatamiLo11, KaufmanLo08}).\footnote{Roughly speaking, arithmetic regularity lemmas approximate general functions in terms of low-degree polynomials that are approximately independent.
+Regularity lemmas for polynomials reduce the analysis of polynomials in many variables to the analysis of a bounded number of approximately independent polynomials.
+They have served as a key component in a variety of important results, as in the proof of the finite-field Gowers inverse conjecture in additive combinatorics and higher-order Fourier analysis (e.g.~\cite{GreenTao09,TaoZi12}), Stillman's conjecture in commutative algebra~\cite{AnanyanHo20}, and the Reed-Muller weight distribution problem in coding theory~\cite{BhowmickLo15,KaufmanLoPo12}, to name but a few.
+They are a key component in higher-order arithmetic regularity lemmas (e.g., \cite{GowersWo11, Green06, GreenTao09, HatamiLo11, KaufmanLo08}).\footnote{Roughly speaking, arithmetic regularity lemmas approximate general functions in terms of low-degree polynomials that are approximately independent.
 (This approximate independence is indispensable; to quote Green~\cite{Green06}: second-order arithmetic regularity lemmas ``reduce the study of general functions...\ to the study of projections...\ onto quadratic factors.
-This, however, is of little consequence unless we can study those supposedly simple objects.'')} As is usually the case with regularity lemmas, they unfortunately only have weak bounds, and therefore so does any result that relies on them.
+This, however, is of little consequence unless we can study those supposedly simple objects.'')} As is usually the case with regularity lemmas, they unfortunately only have weak bounds, which are typically inherited by applications.
 In this paper we introduce a weaker regularity lemma for polynomials, with far better bounds, that is nevertheless powerful enough for some applications.
-For example, we obtain strong bounds for a result of Karam~\cite{Karam23} on the relation between the generalized rank of a polynomial and its range.
-Our results also yield a method to prove \emph{upper} bounds for arithmetic circuits.
+For example, our results yield a method to prove \emph{upper} bounds for arithmetic circuits, as well as give strong bounds for a result of Karam~\cite{Karam23} on the relation between the Green-Tao rank of a polynomial and its range.